libcurl API overview

 A special part of the global constant environment is the identity of the memory allocator. curl_global_init selects the system default memory allocator, but you can use curl_global_init_mem to supply one of your own.
 However, there is no way to use curl_global_init_mem in a modular program -- all modules in the program that might use libcurl would have to agree on one allocator.

-There is a failsafe in libcurl that makes it usable in simple situations without you having to worry about the global constant environment at all: curl_easy_init sets up the environment itself if it hasn't been done yet.
+There is a failsafe in libcurl that makes it usable in simple situations without you having to worry about the global constant environment at all: curl_easy_init sets up the environment itself if it has not been done yet.
 The resources it acquires to do so get released by the operating system automatically when the program exits.

 This HTML page was made with roffit.